alexovonathan22/rosters-and-colors/README.md

 Describe Solution:
-My first steps in bubilding any solution is to set up Authorization and Authentication using jwt.
+My first steps in building any solution is to set up Authorization and Authentication using jwt.

 Then set up a logging mechanism to help understand what is happening in the application my goto for this is Serilog.